noodlefrenzy/node-amqp10/README.md

 "obviously bad" choices to someone who is more familiar with the landscape.

 +   I've used Node's built-in net/tls classes for communicating with the server.
-+   Data from the server is written to a circular buffer based on [CBarrick's](https://github.com/cbarrick/CircularBuffer).
++   Data from the server is written to a buffer-list based on [Rod Vagg's BL](https://github.com/rvagg/bl).
-+   Outgoing data is encoded using [this buffer builder](https://github.com/PeterReid/node-buffer-builder) - streaming output won't really work since each outgoing payload needs to be prefixed with its encoded size.
++   Outgoing data is encoded using [this buffer builder](https://github.com/PeterReid/node-buffer-builder) - streaming output won't really work since each outgoing payload needs to be prefixed with its encoded size, however we're working on converting to use as much streaming as possible.
 +   The connection state is managed using [Stately.js](https://github.com/fschaefer/Stately.js), with state transitions swapping which callback gets invoked on receipt of new data. (e.g. post-connection, we write the AMQP version header and then install a callback to ensure the correct version.
 Once incoming data is written to the circular buffer, this